 Understanding the Hot Standby in S-Series

-Hot standby or redundancy is a redundant method in which one server runs simultaneously with an identical primary server.
+Hot-Standby or Hot Spare is a redundant method in which one server runs simultaneously with an identical primary server.
 And all data is mirrored to the secondary server in real time.
-Upon failure of the primary server, the hot standby server immediately takes over, replacing the primary server.
+Upon failure of the primary system (server), the hot standby system (server) immediately takes over, replacing the primary server.

 Note: Hot standby feature is supported on S-Series firmware version 18.104.22.168 or later.